 The city is famously known for its volcanic and limestone natural wonders; particularly it’s Blue Lake, Engleberecht Cave and the sunken garden of Umpherston Sinkhole.

 In addition to tourism, other main industries in the area include timber supported by milling operations, dairy, beef, lamb, and wool production.

 The city offers major shopping outlets, supermarkets, service stations and other essential services.
 Football, netball, golf, cycling, bush walking and fishing are part of the large range of recreational sports and activities locals enjoy.
 Several public and private schools are also available.

-Mount Gambier’s health services include aged care facilities, medical clinics, optometrists, dental services, physiotherapists, chiropractors, counselling services, hearing clinics and the Mount Gambier Hospital.
+Mount Gambier’s health services include aged care facilities, medical clinics, optometrists, dental services, physiotherapists, chiropractors, counselling services, hearing clinics and the Mount Gambier and District Health Service.
 In addition, the Pangula Mannamurna Aboriginal Corporation provides a range of services and programs to support health and wellbeing for Aboriginal and Torres Strait Islander people living in the area.

 Naracoorte is approximately 336km south-east of Adelaide and 100km north of Mount Gambier.
 It has a population of approximately 5,900 people.

 The city has historically relied largely on sheep, cattle and wheat farming but in recent decades however, tourism has become a major industry due to Naracoorte’s proximity to several wine regions and internationally-recognised natural features such the highly-visited World Heritage listed Naracoorte Caves, where the preservation of Australia’s most complete marsupial fossils lay.
 The Ramsar-listed Bool and Hacks Lagoons are just south of the township where a myriad of birds and wildlife can be spotted from the boardwalk.